Grab one of the best iPhone 13 cases to protect that gorgeous new phone

 This simple, clear TPU case delivers great value.
 With air-guard corners and military-grade protection, you'll find that you don't have to pay a lot for protection.
 The angled, faceted edges give it a bit of a different look.

-For the adventurer: Spidercase Waterproof Case for iPhone 13 with Built-In Screen Protector
+For the adventurer: SPIDERCASE Waterproof Case for iPhone 13 with Built-In Screen Protector

 Give your iPhone 13 an extra layer of protection with this heavy-duty case.
-It has a built-in screen protector, and your iPhone is sealed inside for extra waterproofing.
+It has a built-in screen protector and your iPhone is sealed inside for extra waterproofing.

+Best of all worlds: Speck Presidio Perfect-Clear with Grips Compatible with MagSafe

+We love Speck cases for their great protection and slim form factor.
+This one is a favorite because it's clear (so it shows off your iPhone 13's color), has those grips along the sides to help keep you from dropping your phone, and it's MagSafe-compatible.
+There's also a glittery option if you'd like a little bling.
+We reviewed the glittery Speck Presidio for the iPhone 11 and loved its stylish yet functional design.

 Which of the best iPhone 13 cases should you buy?

-If you're going to be using a MagSafe charger or other MagSafe accessories, you'll want to be sure to choose a case with MagSafe compatibility.
+The iPhone 13 is a fantastic handset, as detailed lovingly in our review.
+No matter which way you go, you'll certainly want to protect it from damage.
+If you're going to be using a MagSafe charger like the Apple MagSafe Charger or other best MagSafe accessories, you'll want to be sure to choose a case with MagSafe compatibility.
 Personally, I find MagSafe accessories very satisfying when you hear and feel that magnetic "thwack."
 Plus, you know it's really going to stay in place.
 However, if you don't see yourself ever using that feature, you probably don't need to pay for a MagSafe case.

+In addition to a case, I'd strongly suggest picking up one of the best screen protectors for your iPhone 13 if you want to keep it in mint condition.

-You can always count on Apple to make a fantastic iPhone case.
-I like Apple's colorful silicone MagSafe case for the wide variety of gorgeous colors that you know will go perfectly with your iPhone.
+You can always count on Apple to make a fantastic case that fits the iPhone to absolute perfection.
+I like Apple's colorful silicone MagSafe case for the wide variety of gorgeous colors that you know will coordinate beautifully with your iPhone.
+The MagSafe magnets just work as intended.
+The interior of the case is soft to the touch, which will keep your iPhone scratch-free.

-If you want something a bit more feminine but still want MagSafe compatibility, check out the entire fun and fashionable Kate Spade MagSafe iPhone case lineup.
-On the other case, if you just want something basic and inexpensive and don't care about MagSafe compatibility, the ESR case is a great pick.
+If you want something a bit more feminine but you still want MagSafe compatibility, check out the entire fun and fashionable Kate Spade MagSafe iPhone case lineup.
+Many of the Kate Spade cases are stylish and feminine while still being fairly neutral color-wise, so they go with your whole wardrobe.
+On the other hand, if you just want something basic and inexpensive and don't care about MagSafe compatibility, the ESR case is a great pick.
+Owning a number of ESR cases, I know they generally offer a lot of protection for a little bit of money.

 We may earn a commission for purchases using our links.
 Learn more.